History & Facts

 The buildings are affectionately referred to as being located on the “upper side” or “lower side” of campus.
 The original upper side building, sitting on the highest point of the property, was completed in September 1869 with adjacent buildings added later; lower side buildings were completed in 1928.

-Visitors include four Popes:
+Visitors include five Popes:

 - Pius XII as Cardinal Pacelli